SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

     :lineno-start: 19

 The :mat:func:`+WecOptTool.types` function is the preferred method for creating data type object arrays.
-The :mat:class:`~+WecOptTool.+types.
-SeaState` class allows the user to manipulate the given spectra to the requirements of the experiment.
+The :mat:class:`~+WecOptTool.+types.SeaState` class allows the user to manipulate the given spectra to the requirements of the experiment.
 Automatically, the weighting parameter ``mu`` will be set to unity when multiple sea-states are given with ``mu`` undefined.
 In this example, frequencies that have less than 1% of the maximum spectral density are also removed, (using the ``"trimFrequencies"`` option) to increase the speed of computation with minimal loss of accuracy.
 See the :mat:class:`~+WecOptTool.+types.SeaState` documentation for all available options.